gattoramm/python_dataquest/intermediate/Guided Project Exploring Gun Deaths in the US/readme.md

 `4` | 2012 | 1 | Suicide | 0 | M | 64.0 | White | 100 | Home | 4.0
 `5` | 2012 | 1 | Suicide | 0 | M | 31.0 | White | 100 | Other specified | 2.0

+As you can see above, the first row of the data is a header row, which tells you what kind of data is in each column of the CSV file.
+Each row contains information about the fatality, and the victim.
+Here's an explanation of each column:

+- `№` -- this is an identifier column, which contains the row number.
+It's common in CSV files to include a unique identifier for each row, but we can ignore it in this analysis.